ChampDBG/ChampDBG.github.io/_posts/2020-04-09-Cython Self-Study3.md

 the average result is 0.8884332499990706
 ```
 ![](/img/20200410_Speed Comparison cliffwalk_v3.2.png)
-I look better now, but still have a little distance to function version.
+It looks better, but still have a little distance to function version.
 I tried to simpify some unnecessary part in class version and there is the [version 3](https://github.com/ChampDBG/PlayGround/blob/master/cython/cliffwalk_v3/cy_cliffwalk_v3.pyx).

 ## Project Comparison - cliffwalk_v3.3
 ```